Rutgers logo

 Position Description

-The Office of Career Exploration and Success seeks an individual to develop and lead the new Graduate Student Career Pathways Initiative as the inaugural Senior Assistant Director.
-Reporting to the Associate Director for Career Pathways, the Senior Assistant Director will lead an initiative for graduate students, focusing much on doctoral students seeking careers in industry.
 This includes developing a comprehensive program that leverages support for graduate students seeking to clarify their career goals, explore industry pathways, develop various career competencies, and connect with industry professionals and alumni.
-The Senior Assistant Director will serve as the primary liaison to the School of Graduate Studies and Graduate Student Life, and they will manage the Doctoral Student Career Community, including an advisory board comprised of campus partners, employers, and student leaders.
+The Career Counseling Officer will serve as the primary liaison to the School of Graduate Studies and Graduate Student Life, and they will manage the Graduate Student Career Pathways Community, including an advisory board comprised of campus partners, employers, and student leaders.

 Management of Graduate Student Career Pathways Program

-The Senior Assistant Director will oversee career preparation initiatives tailored for graduate students, encompassing a program aimed at helping them connect with career competencies and various industries.
-They will enlist campus partners as Career Pathway Fellows who will aid in executing this program.
-Additionally, the incumbent will organize a significant career event for graduate students, as well as facilitate future student/alumni mentoring programs and other activities aligned with the duties of this position.
+They will enlist campus partners as Career Pathways Fellows who will aid in executing this program.
+The position will recruit, select, and manage these fellows, including coordinating participation and ensuring alignment with program goals.
+Additionally, the incumbent will organize a significant career event for graduate students and facilitate student-alumni mentoring programs and other activities aligned with the duties of this position.

 grad event